 David Waronker is the President, Founder, Manager and Secretary of CBD Real Estate Investment LLC, a real estate development firm based out of Celebration, Florida.
 He also owns a national real estate investment bank known as Desert Mountain Land (DML) Holdings LLC, one of the first firms to sell land during the birth of the internet.
-Both CBD and DML continue to pioneer land development and land brokerage to this day and have exciting plans for expansion moving towards 2020.
+Both CBD and DML continue to pioneer land development and land brokerage to this day and have exciting plans for expansion in the upcoming years.
 Waronker is also an investor, part-owner and shareholder of many limited partnership real estate development projects, as well as the owner of many income-producing properties in the State of New Jersey and Florida.

 Waronker served two years as President of the Builders League of South Jersey until his term expired on December 12, 2001.
 Waronker continues to be affiliated with both the State of New Jersey Builders Association and the National Association of Home Builders.
 In addition, Waronker has joined several Builders Leagues in the State of Florida, including Pasco County Builders League, the Lee County Builders League, and the Central Florida Builders League.